ejelome/react-tododo/README.md

 - 10.1.
 Re-run all unit and integration tests:

   - 10.1.1.
 Go to the test runner terminal
   - 10.1.2.
-Press `a` to run all test suites
+Press `a` to re-run all test suites

 - 10.2.
 Re-run all e2e tests: